Skip to content

 Foundation

-The Foundation validates the submitted deposit data against seat-specific withdrawal credentials and allowlist policy.
-It does not take custody of, regenerate, or derive validator private keys.
+The Foundation validates submitted deposit data without taking custody of validator private keys.

 3. Disjoint authentication domains.